dojo-center/dojo-center.github.io/docs/index.md

 - Help individuals and teams **internalize** the principles of Agile and InnerSource, aligning them with their own passion.
 - Overcome the psychological and emotional resistance that often accompanies organizational change.

-By aligning the **cognitive and emotional systems** of teams, **Mindset Dojo** enables a smoother transition to new approaches, ensuring that these mindsets become **instinctual and sustainable** within your organization.
+By aligning the **cognitive, social and emotional systems** of teams, **Mindset Dojo** enables a smoother transition to new approaches, ensuring that these mindsets become **instinctual and sustainable** within your organization.

 [Take a look at some success cases](https://projects.michael.basil.one/)